dungeon-revealer/dungeon-revealer/CONTRIBUTING.md

 ## TypeScript Migration

 We are currently in the process of migrating the code base partially to TypeScript.
-All new files under `src` should be written in TypeScript.
+All new files under `src` and `server` should be written in TypeScript.

 All new features should be built using TypeScript.
 Existing features can be ported over to TypeScript by adding changing the file extension from `.js` to `.ts`/`.tsx`.